IvanEOD/osrs-wiki-scraper/README.md

     - This scope allows `String`, `Number`, `Boolean`, and `Date` keys.
     - These values can not use `.local()` because they are values in a table.

+    <sub>I don't know what is going on with the formatting in this table, I'm sorry, I tried! :upside_down_face: </sub>

 <table>

 <a name="kotlin-lua-table"></a>